icelary/kirk/songs.md

 > And you celebrate in public like you love it
 > So disgusted

+## A Song for Charlie Kirk - by Bryson Gray

+<iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/8rWoO3mQ8NQ" allow="fullscreen"></iframe>

+Released: September 13, 2025

+> As I scroll online I cannot believe what I'm reading
+> People celebrating a man that was murdered for no reason
+> Imagine dying simply cause you have a different way of thinking

 ## Forever - by Dohav

 <iframe src="https://suno.com/embed/5a6bc1aa-0e4e-46ed-a622-169c062c2b30" width="560" height="180"></iframe>